 If you’re not ready for new siding, don’t neglect maintenance.
 You can’t depend on rain to keep the sides of your home clean.

 Each type of siding is maintainable, and maintenance makes it last longer.
 All that’s necessary is a good power wash with water.
-You can do it yourself, but don’t get on a ladder without someone else present, especially if you haven’t used one in a long time.
+You can do it yourself but don’t get on a ladder without someone else present, especially if you haven’t used one in a long time.

 If you have a ranch, you can easily maintain it without assistance.
 In particular, note that algae and mold like to grow on sides that don’t receive a lot of sun, so give the dark sides a little more love during your annual wash.

-What Are the Symptoms of Worn-Out Siding?
+What Are the Signs of Worn-Out Siding?

 Replace Siding Before Prices Increase